Toggle: English / Spanish

 Renovascular hypertension is high blood pressure due to narrowing of the arteries that carry blood to the kidneys.
 This condition is also called renal artery stenosis.

 Renal hypertension; Hypertension - renovascular; Renal artery occlusion; Stenosis - renal artery; Renal artery stenosis

-Renal artery stenosis is a narrowing or blockage of the artery that supplies blood to the kidneys.
+Renal artery stenosis is a narrowing or blockage of the arteries that supply blood to the kidneys.

-People with renovascular hypertension may have a history of high blood pressure that is severe and hard to control with medication.
+People with renovascular hypertension may have a history of very high blood pressure that is hard to bring down with medicines.

 Symptoms of renovascular hypertension include: